Jeremy Bentham: Westminster Review

 In 1823, he co-founded The Westminster Review with James Mill as a journal for the "Philosophical Radicals"—a group of younger disciples through whom Bentham exerted considerable influence in British public life.
 One was John Bowring, to whom Bentham became devoted, describing their relationship as "son and father": he appointed Bowring political editor of The Westminster Review and eventually his literary executor.
-Another was Edwin Chadwick, who wrote on hygiene, sanitation and policing and was a major contributor to the Poor Law Amendment Act: Bentham employed Chadwick as a secretary and bequeathed him a large legacy.
+Another was Edwin Chadwick, who wrote on hygiene, sanitation, and policing and was a major contributor to the Poor Law Amendment Act: Bentham employed Chadwick as a secretary and bequeathed him a large legacy.

 Personal life

-Bentham had several infatuations with women, and wrote on sex.
-He never married.
+Bentham lived a highly structured and disciplined life, but he also exhibited eccentric behavior.
+He referred to his walking stick as "Dapple" and his cat as "The Reverend Sir John Langbourne."
+He had several infatuations with women, and wrote on sex.
+But he never married.
+Bentham's daily pattern was to rise at 6 am, walk for 2 hours or more, and then work until 4 pm.

 An insight into his character is given in Michael St. John Packe's The Life of John Stuart Mill:

 A psychobiographical study by Philip Lucas and Anne Sheeran argues that he may have had Asperger's syndrome.
-Bentham was an atheist.

-Bentham's daily pattern was to rise at 6 am, walk for 2 hours or more, and then work until 4 pm.